Alexander-Infante/cdk-bedrock-app/README.md

 ![BedrockAccess_Photo](photos/BedrockAccess.png)

 4. Create an IAM user for you to grant access to deploy
    NOTE: It is better to use AWS SSO to manage your users, but in the interest of time we are making a very simplified user to test locally.

 - 4a.
 Navigate to the IAM section within the AWS Console and click on `Users`
 - 4b.
 Click `Create User`, give it a name that you will remember (in my case, it's `alex_cs_cli`), and do NOT click `Provide user access to the AWS Management Console`
 - 4c.
 For simplicity, just select `Attach Policies Directly` and grant `AdministratorAccess`
 - 4d.
 Click `Create User`
 - 4e.
 Navigate to that new user and click `Create access key`
 - 4f.
-Select the Command Line Interface use case and tick the box for "I understand the above..." and save those keys securely somewhere
+Select the Command Line Interface use case and tick the box for "I understand the above..." and save the access key and secret access key securely somewhere

 ![IAM_Setup_Photo](photos/IAM_Setup.png)

 ![IAM_Usecase_Photo](photos/IAM_Usecase.png)

 5. Configure your AWS profile locally

 - 5a.
 Run `aws configure --profile <insert name here>` in your terminal
 - 5b.
 Paste in the AccessKey and SecretAccessKey from the step before
 - 5c. `us-east-1` and `json` respectively, all lowercase
 - 5d. run `aws iam list-users --profile <insert name here>` to check that you have authenticated properly.
 This command does nothing other than ensure you are not seeing errors.

 6. Configure your specific repo and region values in your code

 - 6a.
 Adjust these lines for your repo lib/cdk-pipeline-stack.ts

 ```
 const cdkDefaultRegion = "us-east-1";
 const githubRepo = "Alexander-Infante/cdk-bedrock-app";